rohansadhikari96/SWAXS-AMDE/README.md

 For now the bulk solvent can only be pure water, but depending on the interest the code will be modified to be able to handle added salt and eventually other kinds of solvents.

-Details of the codes provided on this Github page
+Details of the codes and files provided on this Github page
 -------------------------------------------------------------

 Scattering_Computations/parallel_saxs_all.py - Main code which performs the scattering computation.
 Run this code to perform the scattering computation. 'python parallel_saxs_all.py'.
 The python code requires the MDTraj library.